Initiation exercises

 Illustrations

-Schema FMC00.554 depicts, on the lower left, an illustration of 1905-06-27-GA091 titled 'the evolutionary laws of inner karma'.
+Schema FMC00.554: depicts, on the lower left, an illustration of 1905-06-27-GA091 titled 'the evolutionary laws of inner karma'.
 It shows how our Earthly life and impressions influence the human being over multiple incarnations.
 When Man is able to actively work upon and use his intellectual soul, it has meaning for the third-following incarnation, and so on.

 This picture also 'explains' the importance of meditation and initiation, as the most valuable work carrying across into future incarnations.

-On the right, underneath the time bar of epochs and cultural ages, are some statements illustrating this for our current fifth cultural age.
-Below right is an addition by the author, connecting various statements by Rudolf Steiner: that the fifth and sixth cultural ages are the decisive ones, but also the spiritualization or ascent - see Sixth epoch (Schema FMC00.505) and the Father impulse.
+Below right is an addition (by the author), connecting to various statements by Rudolf Steiner about the fact that the fifth and sixth cultural ages are the decisive ones, and also about the spiritualization or ascent of humanity in the Sixth epoch (see Schema FMC00.505) and the Father impulse).

 Meditation